 - Product Management – custom option is a way to offer product variations.

-If you want to acquire above-mentioned features in your WooCommerce store, you can do so by integrating WooCommerce plugins.
+If you want to acquire the above-mentioned features in your WooCommerce store, you can do so by integrating WooCommerce plugins.